YaroslavKazeev/prepExReactW2/README.md

 Before the session on Sunday, have a think about the following:

 - What would you need to do to add a new field to the list of details?
 Let's say we want to add the phone number!
 How did the structure of your code help you make this easier?

+Creating the person object in the PersonController makes that change obvious

 - What would you need to do to add a button that will fetch a new fake person rather than having one each time?
 How would you split up the code then?

+Splitting the code stays the same.
+The useEffect hook gets deleted.
+The `getPerson' function object will be passed as a prop to the' Person' component.
+The button will be added to the Person component with an onClick property to invoke the 'getPerson' function.

 - How would you do it if we want 10 random people on the screen?
 How does our splitting of the code help with implementing this feature?

+The Person and PersonController components need to be modified to achieve that and it is relatively easy.
+For now, only the first member of the fetched array is added to the state.

 - We made a choice to store the person information in our state as an object.
 An alternative could be to have each field have their own state, so a `[firstName, setFirstName]`, a `[lastName, setLastName]`, etc. What would the advantages and disadvantages be of doing it that way?

+Having one state is always more advantageous than having many.
+Many states are required only when they get updated independently, which is not the case here.